hossein1387/BARVINN/docs/software.rst

   Software stack used in BARVINN.

 Given a model trained in Pytorch, Tensorflow or any other machine learning framework, we first need to convert it to an ONNX model.
 ONNX is an open format for representing machine learning models.
-Using ONNX models allows us to write use single code generator module for all types of machine learning models described in any machine learning framework.
+Using ONNX models allows us to write use a single code generator module for all types of machine learning models described in any machine learning framework.

 Before using the code generator, we should first quantize the model.
-Currently, model quantization is a hot reserach topic.
-The main goal of quantization is to reduce calculation precision while maintaining the accuracy.
+Currently, model quantization is a hot research topic.
+The main goal of quantization is to reduce calculation precision while maintaining accuracy.
 Quantization can be applied to a model after or while training.
 Quantization after training (post-training quantization) can be done statically or dynamically.
 In post-training static quantization, weights are quantized ahead of time and during a calibration process on the validation set, a scale and bias is computed for the activations.

-In post-training dynamic quantization, much like post-trainingstatic quantization, the weights are quantized ahead of time but the activations are dynamically quantized at inference.
+In post-training dynamic quantization, much like post-training static quantization, the weights are quantized ahead of time but the activations are dynamically quantized at inference.
 Dynamic quantization is useful for models where model execution time is dominated by the time it takes to load weights for the model e.g LSTM.

 Quantization can also be learned by the network.
-In quantization aware training, the quantization parameters are learned while other parameters in the network are learned.
+In quantization-aware training, the quantization parameters are learned while other parameters in the network are learned.

-There are many quantization methods proposed in the litreature.
-However, although they are very different in traing, at inference, these methods usually use a scaling factor and clip function to quantizae the value.
+There are many quantization methods proposed in the literature.
+However, although they are very different in training, at inference, these methods usually use a scaling factor and clip function to quantize the value.
 As an example, in Learned Step Size Quantization SK Esser, et.al (2020), the authors provided the following :numref:`lsq` computational graph:

 .. figure:: _static/lsq.png